jcreinhold/niftidataset/README.md

 [![Python Versions](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)

-This package simply provides appropriate `dataset` and `transforms` classes for NIfTI images for use with PyTorch or PyTorch wrappers
+This package simply provides appropriate `dataset` and `transforms` classes for NIfTI images for use with PyTorch or PyTorch wrappers.

 ** Note that this is an **alpha** release.
 If you have feedback or problems, please submit an issue (it is very appreciated) **